Sex offences are generally very serious matters.

-The criminal law office of Andrew Williams has extensive experience in handling criminal charges relating to matters of a sexual kind.
-At Andrew Williams you will receive the services of a passionate and experienced criminal lawyer with the determination to protect your interests, safeguard your reputation, and achieve the most positive outcome.
-All the evidence is scrutinised and considered carefully at Andrew Williams in an effort to discover and highlight the weaknesses of the prosecution case.
+The Andrew Williams Criminal Law Offices has extensive experience in handling criminal charges relating to matters of a sexual kind.
+At Andrew Williams, you will receive the services of a passionate and experienced criminal lawyer with the determination to protect your interests, safeguard your reputation, and achieve the most positive outcome.
+All the evidence is scrutinised and considered carefully by Andrew Williams in an effort to discover and highlight the weaknesses of the prosecution case.
 In doing so no stone is left unturned.
 All consultations with Andrew Williams are strictly confidential and protected by legal professional privilege.

 Sex related charges are serious matters and carry tough penalties upon conviction in our state.
 Have you recently been charged with a sex related offence?
-If so, contact the Law Offices of Andrew Williams today.
+If so, contact at our office today.
 You can reach us on (08) 9278 2575.